Health Extension Volunteer

 Medical Considerations in Ghana

-- Ghana may not be able to support Volunteers with the following medical conditions: insulin-dependent diabetes, HIV.
+- Ghana may not be able to support Volunteers with the following medical conditions: insulin-dependent diabetes, HIV, airway support.

 - The following medication(s) are not permitted for legal or cultural reasons: none identified.